Latin American Studies Major, B.A.

 • Demonstrate proficiency in Spanish or Portuguese (or other language(s) of the region if approved)

-• Demonstrate an interdisciplinary grasp of Latin American literatures, arts, and ideas
+• Demonstrate an interdisciplinary grasp of Latin American and Caribbean literatures, arts, and ideas

 • Apply basic research methods and skills and synthesize and evaluate scholarly research